CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

     Using these tags allows others to quickly see what *kind of* changes were made, and to generate summary reports on the kind of changes.

-    Please describe what changes you made; however, the tags don't have to name which files were changed, as git_ takes care of that.
+    Please describe what changes you made.
+The tags don't have to name which files were changed, as git_ takes care of that.

     Tags can be combined, as it may occur that multiple tags apply; use the ``+``-character to concatenate them.